sheila-nicholson/2D_Game_Project/README.md

 Game Objective: Collect all reward items (A+ papers, coffees, beds) and exit the level.
 The game ends if the player is caught by the enemy or if their score becomes negative.

-The executable JAR file is found in the main directory, to see source code please contact me, contact info in bio
+The executable JAR file is found in the main directory, to see source code please contact me ~ cannot post source code pubically due to academic dishonesty policies ~